Conditioned Stimulus And Psychology

-Through conditioning, people and other organisms alter their behavioral processes where a response becomes more frequent or predictable as a result of reinforcement.
+What is conditioned stimulus?
+This refers to when some type of reinforcement results in people altering their behavioral processes such that a response becomes more frequent or predictable.
 This form of learning usually involves one of two parameters:

 - A given stimulus or signal becomes more effective in creating a response.